rolfmadsen/Objects_to_archimate_exchange_format/README.md

 # Archimate Exchange Format

+The purpose of this repository is to generate a valid Archimate Exchange Format XML file from a CSV-file of source nodes, representing Arhcimate application component elements, and target nodes, representing Archimate application dataObject elements, connected by Archimate association relationships.

-The node_to_archimage_exchange_format.py script will take a CSV-file as input and outputs an XML file in Archimate Exchange Format.
+The main.py script will take the CSV-file, containing column A as the source nodes and column B as the target nodes, as input and outputs an XML file in the Archimate Exchange Format.

-## Archi
+## Archi application
-The Archi application can then be used to view the model:
+The Archi application can be used to view the model for further manipulation in Archimate:
 1. Download https://www.archimatetool.com/
 2. Run Archi
 3. File > Import > Model from Archimate Open Exchange File